 5. Leave Recurring meeting box unchecked

-> - Select Enable join before host if you want to let participants enter the room before the host arrives.
+- Select Allow participants to join anytime if you want to let participants enter the room before the host arrives.
 Otherwise, they will receive a message notifying them that they will enter once the host has entered the room.

-> - Recommended: Select Mute participants upon entry.
+- Recommended: Select Mute participants upon entry.

 - You can name alternative hosts If you set up a meeting which might be hosted by another person (for example, student group meetings).
 Note that alternative hosts must be listed with their @sjsu.edu email addresses.